md3629/Data-Science/Value driver/README.md

 Select the key principal components or variables that represent the most important value drivers for your analysis.
 You can use criteria such as the proportion of variance explained or the magnitude of component loadings to guide your selection.

 ## 8. Conduct Further Analysis
-Once you have identified the key components or drivers using PCA, you can conduct further analysis to understand their impact on performance, profitability, or other relevant outcomes.
+Once we have identified the key components or drivers using PCA, we can conduct further analysis to understand their impact on performance, profitability, or other relevant outcomes.
 This may include regression analysis, cluster analysis, or other statistical techniques to explore relationships and make data-driven decisions.

-By using PCA for value driver analytics, you can effectively reduce the dimensionality of your dataset, identify important underlying factors or drivers, and gain insights into the factors that contribute most to the value creation in your organization.
+By using PCA for value driver analytics, we can effectively reduce the dimensionality of our dataset, identify important underlying factors or drivers, and gain insights into the factors that contribute most to the value creation in our organization.

 <img src="/Value driver/PCA3.jpeg" width="100%" />